radturkin/coordinate-finder/README.md

 # future versions
 this project is a rough draft and the first working version while calcultations it outputs are correct it has much room for improvement, such future changes to make include:
-* formatting / beautifying layout / adjusting sizes of input boxes
+* formatting / beautifying layout / adjusting sizes of input boxes, making output visually easier to read
 * adding two dimensional image of a grid with marked coordinate pairs mapped over it on coordinates.html template
 * adding more tests
 * error message for inappropriate entries on form